Oliver Farm Equipment Company: Hart-Parr Gasoline Engine Company

-Charles Walter Hart was born at Charles City, Iowa in 1872.
+Charles Walter Hart was born in Charles City, Iowa, in 1872.
 At the age of twenty, he transferred from Iowa State College of Agriculture and Mechanical Arts, to the University of Wisconsin–Madison.
 It was here that he met Charles H. Parr, and the two young men quickly became friends.
 Together they worked on their Special Honours Thesis and from that thesis they built three working internal combustion engines right there on the campus at Madison.

 Following their graduation from the University of Wisconsin in 1897, Hart and Parr gathered $3000 in capital and formed the Hart-Parr Gasoline Engine Company.
 Towards the end of 1899, Charles Hart paid a visit to his parents in Charles City, Iowa.
 He complained to his father that development funds could not be found for his tractor project.
 "There's money around here that might be interested," replied the elder Hart, admitting for the first time that his son's ambition was not folly.
 They then found another investor in Charles D. Ellis, a local attorney, who invested $50,000 in additional capital.

 In 1900, as the engine business expanded, Hart and Parr decided to move their company from Madison to Charles City.
-Hart-Parr Company was organized on June 12, 1901, at Charles City, Iowa.
+Hart-Parr Company was organized on June 12, 1901, in Charles City, Iowa.
 Ground was broken for the new factory on July 5 that year.
-By the following December, the Hart-Parr Company was now ready to do business, and had an authorized capitalization of $100,000.
+By the following December, the Hart-Parr Company was now ready to do business and had an authorized capitalization of $100,000.

 Pictures of Hart-Parr No 1 at the Floyd County Museum.

 Hart-Parr No. 1 was completed in 1902 and is recognized as one of the first practical tractors built.
 However, customers did not immediately beat the proverbial path.
 However, Hart-Parr was able to field one salesman to run demonstrations at county fairs and other events.
 Hart was patient.
 "We can't force it," he said.
 "We have to let it simmer into the market."
 Hart-Parr No. 1 featured a unique oil-cooled system that used expansion bulbs on oil-cooling radiators.
 It used two horizontal cylinders with a bore of 9 inches and a stroke of 13 inches (1,654 cuin / 27.1L).
 The tractor was rated at 30 belt and 17 draw-bar horsepower.
-The single example of the Hart-Parr No. 1 operated around Clear Lake until 1916 when it was scrapped.
+The single example of the Hart-Parr No. 1 operated around Clear Lake until 1916, when it was scrapped.

-Hart Par No. 2 was a prototype machine with only one being built.
+Hart Parr No. 2 was a prototype machine with only one being built.

 Plaque for the Hart-Parr model 3 from the American Society of Mechanical Engineers (ASME).